deekshitha68/GRADE-EASE/README.md

-The AI-powered Grading Assistant Application, GradeEase, aids teachers in grading written work.
+The AI-powered Grading Assistant Application, GradeMate, aids teachers in grading written work.
 Teachers can apply curated rubrics or upload their own.

 ## Architecture

-GradeEase is built using JavaScript for the frontend and Python for the backend.
+GradeMate is built using JavaScript for the frontend and Python for the backend.
 Specifically, the frontend is a ReactJS app while the backend is a Django app, functioning as an API endpoint for the frontend.

 ## Requirements